QuaSi-Software/Documentation/docs/resie_description_components.md

 ### Modelling approaches for HP: Overview
 According to [Blervaque2015][^Blervaque2015], four different categories are described in the literature when it comes to the simulation of heat pumps:

-- **quasi-static empirical models**: equation-fit models based on discretised manufacturer or certification data fitted to polynomes, used for example in EnergyPlus or TRNSYS
+- **quasi-static empirical models**: equation-fit models based on discretized manufacturer or certification data fitted to polynomials, used for example in EnergyPlus or TRNSYS
-- **dynamic empirical models**: equasion-fit models extended by continious transient effects
+- **dynamic empirical models**: equation-fit models extended by continuous transient effects
 - **detailed physical models**: thermodynamic approach based on dynamic and refrigerant flow modelling, many parameters required
 - **simplified physical models** or parameter-estimation models: based on physical model, but with less input parameter needed due to internal assumptions